-With its neo-baroque facade and neo-Rococo style interior, Splendid Palace has delighted and fascinated every visitor, because even if you don’t close your eyes, you have a feeling that you’re in dream.
+With its neo-baroque facade and neo-Rococo style interior, Splendid Palace has delighted and fascinated every visitor.

 Cinema Splendid Palace building is a national architectural monument.